 Spanish translation here

 The specialized sciences and disciplines have divided up the entire world into separate domains of facts and parceled them out among one another.
-No matter what activity you care to name — from tying shoelaces to eating algae to rolfing to collecting mushrooms — there is probably some specialist in it who is willing to teach you how to do it, for a fee.
-Just look in the Yellow Pages.
+No matter what activity you care to name—from tying shoelaces to eating algae to rolfing to collecting mushrooms—there is probably some specialist in it who is willing to teach you how to do it, for a fee.

 Metaphysics, then, cannot deal with facts, because all the facts are taken by specialized disciplines.
 Metaphysics cannot change the world, because all the activities that change the world are taken by specialized disciplines.
 So, if metaphysics does not deal with facts and does not change the world, what does it do?
 As Heidegger puts this question:

 The whole of beings is the field from which the positive sciences of nature, history, space always secure their domains of objects.
 Directed straight to beings, these sciences in their totality take charge of exploring everything that is.
 So it seems that there is no field of investigation left over for philosophy, although from antiquity it has been considered the fundamental science.